Ultra-Fast Accurate AoA Estimation via Automotive Massive-MIMO Radar: Numerical Simulation Analysis

 \subsection{Complexity vs Accuracy}

-We compare the runtime of current subspace methods in obtaining high-resolution AoAs.
-Figure~\ref{fig:runtime} shows the computating latency (seconds) against the number of antenna elements, $M$.
-We set $N=M$ and $K=10$ in this numerical analysis.
-For our fast-MUSIC method 1, we configure $p= 12$.
-In our fast-MUSIC method 2, we have $t=2$ and $p= 12$.
+We now evaluate the runtime of various popular subspace methods.
+Figure~\ref{fig:runtime} shows the computation latency (seconds) against the number of antenna elements, i.e. $M$.
+We assume $N=M$ and $K=10$ in the numerical analysis.
+For our fast-MUSIC method 1, we assume $p= 12$ (i.e. $p=\lceil1.2 \times K \rceil $); and in fast-MUSIC method 2, we have $t=2$ and $p= 12$.

-Despite the near-optimal accuracy in high-resolution environment sensing, the standard MUSIC unfortunately has $\OM (M^3)$ time complexity, due to the computational SVD of a large covariance $\S$.
-As $M$ increase, it easily becomes impractical for the real-time automotive scenarios, by producing an intolerable latency.
-When $M=1000$, the latency of SVD alone consumes more than 500 milliseconds (ms), which is too much for real-time sensing application like unmanned aircrafts/vehicles.
-Here, we do not compare the other ESPRIT method, as it relies also on the exact SVD and has exactly the same runtime as MUSIC in the subspace extraction step.
+Despite the near-optimal accuracy in high-resolution automotive sensing, the standard MUSIC has $\OM (M^3)$ time complexity, due to the computational SVD on large covariance.
+As $M$ increase, it easily becomes impractical for real-time automotive applications, by producing an intolerable latency.
+When $M=1000$, the latency of SVD itself consumes more than 500 milliseconds (ms), which is formidable to real-time sensing of unmanned aircrafts/vehicles; similar problems persist in matrix inverse and Lanczos methods.
+Here, we do not compare the ESPRIT method, as it relies on SVD and has exactly the same runtime as MUSIC in subspace computation.

-Since the matrix inverse is somewhat more efficient than SVD, the subspace approximation method in \cite{oh2015low} would be faster than MUSIC.
-But, it still requires a high complexity $\mathcal{O}\{M^3\}$, which may be unsuitable for real-time target estimation with massive-MIMO radars.
-In contrast, the well-known Lanczos method would reduce the time complexity to $\mathcal{O}\{KM^2\}$, which is more preferable to a standard MUSIC and a matrix-inverse method in large $M$.
-As far as subspace methods are concerned, the Propagator algorithm is highly efficient for massive-MIMO radars.
-However, as shown in later simulation, it would produce a less attractive accuracy.